CodingMonkey80/Portfolio2/README.md

 # Portfolio2
-One page portfolio made completely with HTML and CSS
+This is a one page portfolio made completely with HTML and CSS for freeCodeCamp